ogrok/br/README.md

 ## setup
 1. choose a directory to store notes in
 2. edit the $WORK_DIR in both files to this directory
+3. put these two scripts somewhere in PATH

 **NOTE**: You should choose a directory that is otherwise empty as we will be searching it with ripgrep.